 Ichijo is the son of a mob boss, but otherwise a normal high school student.
-His crush on a girl in his class has thus fare gone unrequited.
+His crush on a girl in his class has thus far gone unrequited.
 A gang war threatens to break out with a rival family.
 The family heads "resolve" the issue by having their heirs pretend to be dating in order to keep the peace.
-Since they can't reveal the plan, confessing his feelings to his gets farther and farther away with each misunderstanding.
+Since they can't reveal the plan, confessing his feelings to his crush gets farther and farther away with each misunderstanding.

 Ichijo is now supposedly dating the beautiful Chitose, who is nearly the opposite of the girl he has a crush on.
 Keeping appearances with this fake love is probably more tiring than the real thing, but as the two spend time together, it might not be as fake as they'd like to pretend.

 I picked up Nisekoi (Fake Love) thinking it had a sure fire concept I'd love.
 It didn't work out that way, and I prepared to blast this anime but it did come around eventually - more in line with my expectations.
 Even getting to that point takes a while, then to only deliver standard anime romance stuff.
 And it hasn't concluded (but do these shows EVER conclude?).

 Nisekoi has a good setup from its outward description, however it kinda doesn't do that.
 The mob family stuff is rarely touched upon, and Chitose is only one girl among many interested in Ichijo.
 Instead Nisekoi painfully stumbles through every tired romantic comedy / harem trope ever.
 Ichjo carries a locket which only a certain girl can open with the respective key.
 A (cheap) plot element which could resolve the story mystery in 10 seconds, yet still hasn't in 36 episodes.